gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 `required_files`'s own signature, so a regression there would not turn this cross-check red.

+## Mod tests

+Two spec files exercise mod management end to end:
+`modInstall.spec.ts` (install from each platform) and `modLifecycle.spec.ts` (disable, enable, delete, update on an already-installed mod).
+Both share the `installedInstance` fixture below and both verify on disk, never by trusting the app's own UI rendering of the same fact.

+### The warm `installedInstance` fixture

+`fixtures/installedInstance.ts` is worker-scoped (`{ scope: "worker" }`, same
+mechanism as `authenticatedApp`): it installs one Fabric 1.20.1 instance (`gdl-e2e-mods-fabric`) once per worker, on top of the worker's own `authenticatedApp`, and every mod test in that worker reuses it rather than paying for its own create-and-install.
+Fabric is the loader chosen for this because it installs faster than every other loader (~8s once the assets/libraries/JRE substrate is warm) and every mod this suite targets supports it; 1.20.1 reuses the same pinned combination `loaderInstall.spec.ts`'s own matrix already exercises.

+The fixture hands out `instanceName` and `modsDir` — the instance's `mods/` directory path, resolved from its real on-disk shortpath (`fixtures/installedInstance.ts`'s `resolveModsDir`) rather than assumed equal to the instance's display name.
+The non-obvious part, worth stating plainly because it is easy to get wrong: **`instance/mods` does not exist when the fixture hands this path out.** Nothing in the instance-install path creates it — unlike the server-side counterpart (`server/modloader_install.rs`, which eagerly `create_dir_all`s its own mods path), the instance side only creates `mods/` lazily, the first time a CurseForge/Modrinth install actually writes a file there (`managers/instance/installer/mod.rs`'s `get_install_path`).
+The fixture deliberately does **not** `mkdir` it: doing so would mutate the state the app under test operates on, and would turn a real regression — mod installation breaking such that `mods/` never gets created — into an invisible one, every downstream test finding a directory that happens to exist and reporting only "mod file missing" rather than "mods directory does not exist".
+Callers that need the directory to exist (to list its contents, say) install a mod first or handle the absence themselves; `helpers/modVerify.ts`'s functions already treat a missing `mods/` as a reported problem rather than a thrown `ENOENT` or a vacuous pass.

+### What mod verification checks

+`helpers/modVerify.ts` is pure Node — no Playwright, no DOM — so it can be unit-tested directly and reused from any spec.
+It checks, independent of anything the app itself reports:

+- **Presence** (`verifyModInstalled`) — the named file exists somewhere under `modsDir`, enabled or disabled.
+- **Size and sha1**, both optional and both checked exactly (no sampling, unlike the asset-index hash sampling above — a mod jar is a few MB, not worth trading precision for speed) against whichever variant is found.
+- **Enabled state** (`verifyModEnabled`) — whether the enabled or disabled variant is the one present.

+A disabled mod is not a flag or a sidecar file: it is the same file renamed in place with a literal `.disabled` suffix appended to the full filename, living in the same folder an enabled mod would (`ManagerRef<InstanceManager>::enable_mod`, `crates/carbon_app/src/managers/instance/mods.rs:300`, the suffix built at :335-337 and the two `tokio::fs::rename` calls at :348 and :358).
+Both `verifyModInstalled` and `verifyModEnabled` check both paths and treat **both present at once as a failure**, not a state where one variant wins — `enable_mod` refuses to rename onto an existing destination, so this should never happen, and reporting it as its own distinct problem is what makes "both variants present" a detectable bug state instead of a silently tolerated one.

+### Install suite: which mods, and why

+`modInstall.spec.ts` installs one real mod from each platform:

+- **Modrinth: Fabric API** (`P7dR8mSH`) — the load-bearing dependency of the Fabric mod ecosystem, maintained by FabricMC itself.
+Virtually no Fabric mod ships without it, which is what makes it a durable choice: it is vanishingly unlikely to disappear or stop publishing 1.20.1 builds.
+- **CurseForge: Sodium** (`394468`) — CaffeineMC's rendering-optimization
+  mod, one of the most widely installed Fabric mods that exists, mirrored to CurseForge from its Modrinth/GitHub origin.
+Deliberately a **different** mod than the Modrinth case installs: if both tests installed the same project, a bug that only ever satisfies one platform's install path could still leave a leftover file from the other test's run and make the assertion pass for the wrong reason.
+Two distinct mods mean neither test's disk assertion can be satisfied by the other's leftovers.

+Filenames, sizes, and sha1s are never hardcoded.
+Both tests read the just-installed mod's `filename`/`file_size`/sha1 back off the app's own `instance.getInstanceMods` response (`helpers/mods.ts`'s `openInstanceAddons`, called fresh after the install completes) and match by exact platform project id — never "the first" or "the only" row.
+This is the point of the test, not an implementation detail: a CDN regression that changes what gets served changes what this list reports too, not just a hand-built download URL that the test would otherwise still pass against.

+**These two tests are the regression guard for the 2026-07-19 CurseForge CDN key incident** (`edge.forgecdn.net` starting to require an `x-api-key`, breaking every shipped client).
+Nothing else in this suite downloads a mod file — `instanceInstall.spec.ts` and `loaderInstall.spec.ts` install Minecraft itself and loader builds, never a mod — so before `modInstall.spec.ts` existed, that entire code path had no coverage at all.

+### Lifecycle suite: disable, enable, delete, update

+`modLifecycle.spec.ts` drives Fabric API on Modrinth for all four tests.
+Disable/enable/delete are deliberately not platform-specific:
+`enable_mod`/`delete_mod` operate purely on the cached DB row and its on-disk filename, with no branch on CurseForge vs. Modrinth, so one well-understood project is enough to exercise the mechanism without paying for a second platform's search-and-install round trip in every test.

+The update test is the awkward one.
+A real update needs a file genuinely older than whatever the platform currently offers, so it installs one specific, deliberately-not-newest build through the addon page's **Versions tab** rather than asserting anything weaker.
+Each row there gives `ModDownloadButton` a `fileId`, which routes the click through `instance.installMod` (`INSTALL_MOD`, a specific version id) rather than `instance.installLatestMod` (`INSTALL_LATEST_MOD`) — the mechanism that makes installing something other than latest possible at all (`helpers/mods.ts`'s `installAddonVersion` and `openAddonVersions`).
+`pickOlderVersion` sorts the returned list by its own `datePublished` field (never trusting API order) and picks the second-newest, so exactly one already-confirmed-newer build exists for the later update to move to.

+**Limitation, stated honestly rather than papered over**: the Versions tab's list is virtualized (`@tanstack/solid-virtual`), so only rows near the viewport are mounted in the DOM. `installAddonVersion` asserts the target row is actually visible before doing anything else, with a message that names this exact risk, but there is no scrolling fallback — a version that sorts outside the initial mount-plus-overscan window will fail there.
+This works today because every version list this suite reaches is small (~16–27 rows once scoped to the instance's own Minecraft version and loader) and mounts without scrolling; reaching further back into a project's history would need a scrolling helper that does not exist yet.

+**The CurseForge equivalent of this test is deliberately not implemented.**
+`openAddonVersions`'s CurseForge branch (`modplatforms.curseforge.getModFiles`)
+was written symmetrically alongside the Modrinth path from source, but never once driven live by anything in this suite.
+On review it was judged plausibly wrong rather than merely untested: CurseForge's `getModFiles` is actually paginated (`ModFilesParametersQuery`'s `index`/`pageSize`), unlike Modrinth's single-response `getProjectVersions`, so the dual-request settle-window race `openAddonVersions` uses — tuned specifically against Modrinth's own two-fetch timing — is not a safe assumption to carry over.
+The branch was deleted rather than kept as unexercised, symmetric-looking coverage; `openAddonVersions` is Modrinth-only today, with no platform parameter.
+A future CurseForge update test needs that branch written fresh against CurseForge's real paginated behavior, confirmed live.

 ## Suite wall-clock

 Measured on this branch at `workers: 1` — what CI actually runs: